Bergvca/string_grouper/README.md

 ### Deduplicate a single dataset and show items with most duplicates

-The `group_similar_strings` functions groups strings that are similar using a single linkage clustering algorithm.
-That is, if item A and item B are similar, and item B and item C are similar but the similarity between A and C is below the threshold, all three items are grouped together.
+The `group_similar_strings` function groups strings that are similar using a single linkage clustering algorithm.
+That is, if item A and item B are similar, and item B and item C are similar, but the similarity between A and C is below the threshold, all three items are grouped together.

 ```python